liquity/dev/README.md

 ### CDPManager Liquidation Functions - _CDPManager.sol_

 `liquidate(address _user)`: callable by anyone, attempts to liquidate the CDP of `_user`.
-Executes successfully if `_user`’s CDP meets the conditions for liquidation (e.g. in Normal Mode, it liquidates if the CDP's ICR < the system MCR)
+Executes successfully if `_user`’s CDP is below the minimum collateral ratio (MCR).

 `liquidateCDPs(uint n)`: callable by anyone, checks for under-collateralised CDPs below MCR and liquidates up to `n`, starting from the CDP with the lowest collateral ratio; subject to gas constraints and the actual number of under-collateralized CDPs.

-`redeemCollateral(uint _CLVamount, address _firstRedemptionHint, address _partialRedemptionHint, uint _partialRedemptionHintICR)`: redeems `_CLVamount` of stablecoins for ether from the system.
+`redeemCollateral(uint _CLVamount, address _hint)`: redeems `_CLVamount` of stablecoins for ether from the system.
 Decreases the caller’s CLV balance, and sends them the corresponding amount of ETH.
 Executes successfully if the caller has sufficient CLV to redeem.

-`getCurrentICR(address _user, uint _price)`: computes the user’s individual collateral ratio (ICR) based on their total collateral and total CLV debt.
+`getCurrentICR(_user)`: computes the user’s individual collateral ratio (ICR) based on their total collateral and total CLV debt.
 Returns 2^256 -1 if they have 0 debt.

-`getCDPOwnersCount()`: get the number of active CDPs in the system
+`getCDPOwnersCount(`): get the number of active CDPs in the system

-`getApproxHint(uint _CR, uint _numTrials)`: helper function, returns a positional hint for the sorted list.
-Used for transactions that must efficiently re-insert a CDP to the sorted list

-`getRedemptionHints(uint _CLVamount, uint _price)`: helper function specifically for redemptions.
-Returns two hints - the first is positional, the second ensures transaction success.

-`checkRecoveryMode()`: reveals whether or not the system is in Recovery Mode (i.e. whether the Total Collateral Ratio (TCR) is below the Critical Collateral Ratio (CCR))

 ### Stability Pool Functions - _PoolManager.sol_

 `provideToSP(uint _amount)`: allows stablecoin holders to deposit `_amount` of CLV to the Stability Pool.
 If they already have tokens in the pool, it sends all accumulated ETH gains to their address.
 It tops up their CLV deposit by `_amount`, and reduces their CLV balance by `_amount`.
-This function automatically withdraws the user's entire accumulated ETH gain from the Stability Pool to their address.

-`withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of CLV from the Stability Pool, up to the value of their remaining Stability deposit.
+`withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of CLV from the Stability Pool.
 Sends all their accumulated ETH gains to their address, and increases their CLV balance by `_amount`.
-If the user makes a partial withdrawal, their deposit remainder will earn further rewards.
+Any CLV left after withdrawal remains in the Stability Pool and will earn further rewards for the user.

-`withdrawFromSPtoCDP(address _user, address _hint)`: sends the user's entire accumulated ETH gain to the user's active CDP, and updates their Stability deposit with its accumulated loss from debt absorptions.
+`withdrawFromSPtoCDP(address _user)`: sends the user’s entire accumulated ETH gain to their address, and updates their CLV deposit.
 If called by an externally owned account, the argument \_user must be the calling account.

-`getTCR()`: returns the Total Collateral Ratio (TCR) of the system, based on the entire (active and defaulted) debt, and the entire (active and defaulted) collateral

-`getCurrentETHGain(address _user)`: returns the accumulated ETH gain for a given Stability Pool depositor

-`getCompoundedCLVDeposit(address _user)`: returns the remaining deposit amount for a given Stability Pool depositor
+`withdrawPenaltyFromSP(address _address)`: if a user has ‘overstayed’ in the Stability Pool past the point at which their deposit was depleted, their subsequent ETH gains are available for anyone to claim.
+This function sends any claimable ETH to the caller’s address, and any legitimate ETH gain (from before the overstay penalty began) to the `_address`.

 ### Individual Pool Functions - _StabilityPool.sol_, _ActivePool.sol_, _DefaultPool.sol_